EntropyHub

 In this guide you will find descriptions of function syntax, examples of function use, and references to the source literature of each function.

-The MatLab version of the toolkit has a comprehensive help section which can be accessed through the help browser.
+The MatLab version of the toolkit has a comprehensive help section which can be accessed through the MatLab help browser under Supplementary Software.

 Citation and Licensing